bertrandmartel/vpn-http-proxy/README.md

   }
 }
 ```
-This API is useful for calls that don't support `CONNECT` http method, and it doesn't require to use NAT to redirect traffic on the vpn client pod or via the vpn connection directly.
+This API is useful for API calls that don't support `CONNECT` http method, and it doesn't require to use NAT to redirect traffic on the vpn client pod or via the vpn connection directly.

 ## Project structure